LappleApple/feedmereadmes/README.md

 - "I love feadmereadmes" —[Brandon Keepers](https://twitter.com/bkeepers/status/880380207563145217), GitHub
 - "Great opportunity for #writers to contribute to FOSS!"
 [Ivana Isadora Devcic](https://twitter.com/ivana_isadora/status/858416934836215810), KDE Community

+### Inspiration List

+[Go here](Inspiration.md) for relevant articles, talks, and projects that we find inspiring.
+Add your own favorites via pull request.

 ### Why We're Doing This

 In "[README Driven Development](http://tom.preston-werner.com/2010/08/23/readme-driven-development.html)," GitHub founder Tom Preston-Warner advised devs to write their READMEs first.
 "First.
 As in, before you write any code or tests or behaviors or stories or ANYTHING," he wrote.
 "I know, I know, we’re programmers, dammit, not tech writers!
 But that’s where you’re wrong.
 Writing a Readme is absolutely essential to writing good software.
 Until you’ve written about your software, you have no idea what you’ll be coding."